Search &/or Print the WIOA Policy Manual

-- have individual income that meets or exceeds the ESS level for a single adult household in their county of residence;7
+- have individual income that meets or exceeds 125% of the ESS level for a single adult household in their county of residence;7

-- if part of a multi-member household, have household income that meets or exceeds the ESS level for their household composition in their county of residence;8
+- have household income that meets or exceeds 125% of the ESS level for their household composition in their county of residence;8

-A Dislocated Worker Program, participants are considered economically self-sufficient if they meet all of the above criteria and one of the following:
+For the Dislocated Worker Program, participants are considered economically self-sufficient if they meet all of the above criteria and one of the following:

 - have individual income that meets or exceeds 80 percent of the dislocation wage

 - have individual income that meets or exceeds the 75th percentile of wages for all occupations in the county of residence.7